joaquinlemusm/hello-world/README.md

 Hi Humans!

-Joaquín here, I like to read and Python.
+Joaquín here, I like to read and C.
 I've had a big steak for dinner.